RichNeum/RichNeum/README.md

 ## 👋 Hi there, I'm Richard!

-I'm a **Business Intelligence Analyst** with a strong foundation in data analysis, visualization, and strategic decision-making.
-I specialize in transforming raw data into actionable insights and dashboards that drive operational efficiency and business growth.

-## 👋 Hi there, I'm Richard!

 💡 **Business Intelligence Analyst** with 9+ years of experience using data to improve sales performance, streamline logistics, and support regulatory compliance.
 Adept at transforming complex datasets into clear, actionable insights that drive growth and operational efficiency.